goblivend/Advent-of-code/2023/README.md

 This day was pretty easy and quite nice.

 Though I cannot say it was really interesting, it was mostly "follow this algorithm" and not a lot of thinking involved

+### Day 16

+This was first day done at ~6am more exactly 6:15am counting the waky waky and the code setup and 3000 so not that bad